gunta/grunt-preload-assets/README.md

 grunt-preload-assets
 ====================

-A Grunt plugin for generating preload assets manifest files
+A Grunt plugin for generating preload assets manifest files.